-In order to include these DDM models in the model of SZ power spectrum, we modified the comoving volume, HMF, and halo's pressure profile in Eq.\,\ref{eq:1h}.
-First, the comoving volume at a given redshift depends on the background evolution of assumed cosmological models, and the one including the DDM can be directly computed with G21.
-Second, we consider the modification of the HMF.
-The theoretical prescription of the SZ power spectrum, including the DDM model, was studied in \cite{Takahashi2004}.
-The authors included the DDM's impact on the HMF by modifying the Press–Schechter formalism \citep{Press1974}.
-We instead use the HMF from \cite{Tinker2008} but replace the matter power spectrum in Eq.\,\ref{eq:sigma} and $\rho_{m,0}$ in Eq.\,\ref{eq:nh} with ones including the DDM model.
-Third, we consider the modification of the halo's pressure profile.
-Currently, the model of the halo's pressure profile is constrained by the pressure measurements in galaxy clusters with X-ray or the SZ effect.
+Third, we consider the modification of the pressure profile of the halo.
+Currently, the model of this pressure profile is constrained by the pressure measurements in galaxy clusters with X-ray or the SZ effect.
 For example, in \cite{Planck2013V} and \cite{Pointecouteau2021}, the SZ profiles of galaxy clusters were stacked and fitted with the gNFW model with five parameters in Eq.\,\ref{eq:gnfw}.
 We include the impact from the DDM model on the pressure profile model in \cite{Planck2013V} by modifying the time evolution in Eq.\,\ref{eq:p500} and replacing the $H(z)$ with the one including the DDM model.
-The halo's pressure profile is also given as a function of mass, and this relation might be modified when the DDM model is included.
-However, we assume that it is not the case.
-This assumption would not be valid if the DM decay depends on their density, however, the DDM model we consider here does not have such a dependency.
+The pressure profile of the halo is also given as a function of mass, and this relation might be modified when the DDM model is included.
+However, we assume that this is not the case.
+This assumption would not be valid if the DM decay were to depend its density, but the DDM model we consider here does not have such a dependency.

-The SZ power spectra, including these modifications, are shown in Figure.~\ref{fig:dmdr} for the $\Lambda$DDM1 model with different decay lifetime of $\Gamma^{-1}$ = 30, 100, 300 Gyr, which are compared with the $\Lambda$CDM model with stable cold dark matter under the \planck\ 2018 cosmology of Table 1 in \cite{Planck2020VI}.
+The SZ power spectra, including these modifications, are shown in Figure.~\ref{fig:dmdr} for the $\Lambda$DDM1 model with different decay lifetimes of $\Gamma^{-1}$ = 30, 100, and 300 Gyr, which are compared with the $\Lambda$CDM model with stable CDM under the \planck\ 2018 cosmology of Table 1 in \cite{Planck2020VI}.
 As expected, the DM lifetime $\Gamma^{-1}$ determines the depth of the suppression, and the amount of power suppression increases for smaller lifetimes.